 HI, I'M SIMY

 Ph.D, she/her.
 I'm a PostDoc in the section for Technologies in Practice at the IT University of Copenhagen, and I primarily research all things schooling and digitalisation through Science and Technology Studies (STS), critical education studies, and media studies approaches.
+In addition, my interests span philosophy of science and technology, epistemology, experimental practice, and feminist and decolonial STS.

 PUBLICATIONS